krantiparida/awesome-audio-visual/README.md

 * [MUSIC-Synthetic dataset](https://zenodo.org/record/4079386#.X4PFodozbb2)- Category-balanced multi-source videos by artificially synthesizing solo videos from the [MUSIC](https://github.com/roudimit/MUSIC_dataset) dataset, to facilitate the learning and evaluation of multiple-soundings-sources localization in the cocktail-party scenario.
 * [ACAV100M](https://acav100m.github.io/) - 140 million full-length videos (total duration 1,030 years) and produce a dataset of 100 million 10-second clips (31 years) with high audio-visual correspondence.
 * [AIST++](https://google.github.io/aichoreographer/) - A large-scale 3D human dance motion dataset, which contains a wide variety of 3D motion paired with music It is built upon the AIST Dance Database, which is an uncalibrated multi-view collection of dance videos.
+* [VideoCC](https://github.com/google-research-datasets/videoCC-data) - A dataset containing (video-URL, caption) pairs for training video-text machine learning models.
+It is created using an automatic pipeline starting from the Conceptual Captions Image-Captioning Dataset.
+* [ssw60](https://github.com/visipedia/ssw60) - A dataset for research on adiovisual fine-grained categorization.
+The dataset covers 60 species of birds that all occur in a specific geographic location: Sapsucker Woods, Ithaca, NY.
+It is comprised of images from existing datasets, and brand new, expert curated audio and video data.
+* [PACS](https://github.com/samuelyu2002/PACS) - A  dataset designed to help create and evaluate a new generation of AI algorithms able to reason about physical commonsense using both audio and visual modalities.
+* [AVSBench](http://www.avlbench.opennlplab.cn/download) - A dataset for audio-visual pixel-wise segmentation task.

 #### Face-Voice Dataset
 * [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) - Audio-Visual Speaker Identification, contains two versions